 Languages Spoken: People engaged in tourism speak and understand English, Hindi and Punjabi.
 The natives mostly speak Kangri, a dialect, in their everyday lives.

-Railroad: Kangra is connected by the Pathankot – Jogindernagar narrow gauge rail line.
-A journey on this track passes through the some very scenic valleys.
+Rail: Kangra is connected by the Pathankot – Jogindernagar narrow gauge rail line.
+A journey on this track passes through scenic valley.

 Road: Kangra is well connected by road to cities like Delhi, Chandigarh and Shimla.
 Shimla – Kangra distance is 220 km, Delhi – Kangra is 456 km and Chandigarh – Kangra is 223 km.
 Luxury coaches, public carrier buses and taxis are readily available for all destinations.